Buying or selling a home?

 If that happens, I'll search the listings once again and narrow it down to the house you've been waiting for.

 Step 4 – Know the housing market

-Step 5 – Find the house you've been waiting for
+Step 5 – Find your dream house

 Step 6 – Negotiate the deal

-Step 7 – Obtain a loan
+Step 7 – Obtain financing

 Step 8 – Close the deal